serverless/blog/posts/2017-02-08-scope-the-open-source-serverless-status-board.md

   - DavidWells
 ---

-Let's face it, large github projects are **hard to follow**.
+Let's face it, large GitHub projects are **hard to follow**.

-They have tons of issues & PRs flooding your inbox and it's hard to sift through them on github.
+They have tons of issues and PRs flooding your inbox and it's hard to sift through them on GitHub.

 We face this on a pretty regular basis here at Serverless, so we needed a solution.

-First, we tried [github projects](https://help.github.com/articles/about-projects/) but the manual effort it took to keep the columns up to date was a bummer.
+First, we tried [GitHub projects](https://help.github.com/articles/about-projects/), but the manual effort it took to keep the columns up to date was a bummer.

-So, we did what any good engineer would do... we built our own solution using Serverless technology.
+Next, we did what any good engineer would do... we built our own solution using Serverless technology.

 ## Introducing Scope